SSE Protocol

 Custom context via selectForContext

-session.items.history() is the ambient conversation-history view — user messages + "primary"-typed conversational items.
+session.items.history() is the ambient conversation-history view — user messages + items with history: true visibility.
 For anything else (long-running sub-agents pulling their own prior outputs, coordinators aggregating peer outputs, debugging flows that want trace items), use selectForContext:

 const researcher = generator({